Role of the Members' Council

 Erin Weir, United Steelworkers

 The President and Vice-President/Treasurer are officers of the National Board.
-They and the full National Executive are elected by the National Board.
+They and the National Board of Directors are elected by the Members' Council.

-The National Executive gives direction to and oversees the National Office, through the National Executive Director, based on the mandate and strategic direction established by the National Board.
-The National Executive also has general responsibility for carrying out the decisions of the Board with respect to mandate, and strategic direction throughout CCPA.
+The National Board of Directors gives direction to and oversees the National Office, through the National Executive Director, based on the mandate and strategic direction established by the Members' Council.
+The Board of Directors also has general responsibility for carrying out the decisions of the Council with respect to mandate, and strategic direction throughout CCPA.

 Larry Brown, President